LipeLacross/Java-Rocketseat-Mini-Course/README_EN.md

     - If not installed, download and install from the [official Maven website](https://maven.apache.org/download.cgi).

 2. **Clone the Repository**:
-    - Copy the repository URL and execute the following command in the terminal:
+    - Copy the repository URL and run the following command in your terminal:
       ```bash
       git clone <REPOSITORY_URL>
       cd projectname